trisha-pujari/myntra-clone/README.md

-I have developed a clone of the Myntra website using HTML and CSS.
-The project includes a header with navigation links to sections like Men, Women, and Contact Us, along with a search bar and user action icons such as Profile, Wishlist, and Bag.
-The main content area features a banner image and clickable product categories for easy browsing.
+I have developed a basic Myntra website clone using HTML and CSS, replicating the core layout and functionality of the original site.
+The project features a fully functional header that includes navigation links to different sections (Men, Women, and Contact Us), along with a search bar.
+There are also icons for user interactions such as Profile, Wishlist, and Bag.

-The footer contains links to customer policies and useful resources, including FAQs and Terms of Use.
-This project replicates the core layout of an e-commerce platform similar to Myntra.
+The main content area showcases a banner image followed by product categories, allowing users to explore different sections of the website.
+Additionally, a footer is included, offering links to essential resources like customer policies, FAQs, Terms and Conditions, and other useful information.

+The "Shop by Category" section contains clickable images, which lead users to specific product categories.
+Each image represents a different category, such as decor, footwear, ethnic wear, and bags.
+By clicking on any of these images, users are redirected to their respective category pages for browsing related products.
+To ensure proper functionality, the images need to be correctly placed in the file paths specified in the code.
+This project is a simple front-end design, demonstrating how a retail e-commerce platform like Myntra can be structured.